Tiers

 Standard is the default for feature work.
 The PRD captures the what and why; the PLAN elaborates how with explicit Goals (G-1, G-2, …), Constraints (C-1, …), and a Validation table that maps every Goal to at least one test.
 VERIFY checks the shipped code against the PLAN's Validation matrix.

-Deep adds a REVIEW step between PLAN and EXECUTE.
-The agent (or a separate reviewer model) writes a verdict — Approved / Approved with Revisions / Rejected — and findings (R-001, …).
-If revisions are needed, the agent copies the artifacts to 01_PLAN.md / 01_REVIEW.md and iterates.
-Loop continues until verdict is Approved with zero open CRITICAL findings.
-On archive, the final PLAN's ## Spec section is promoted to a permanent feature SPEC under .ark/specs/features/<name>/.
+Deep adds a single REVIEW step between PLAN and EXECUTE.
+The agent (or a separate reviewer model) writes a verdict — Approved / Approved with Revisions / Rejected — and findings (R-001, …) into REVIEW.md.
+There is no loop: the author folds every CRITICAL/HIGH finding back into PLAN.md in place, then advances to EXECUTE.
+On commit, the PLAN's ## Spec section is promoted to a permanent feature SPEC under .ark/specs/features/<path>/.

 Tier promotion mid-flight